PhotoVision/PhotoVision.github.io/_pv-markup/print-services.md

 {: .tablelines}

 ## Large format prints
-The Polielettronica Laser Lab HR3D prints at a higher resolution (1200 ppi) than paper can hold, pushing pi×els to their full potential with ultra-stable print heads that float on air. #mindblown
+The Polielettronica Laser Lab HR3D prints at a higher resolution (1200 ppi) than paper can hold, pushing pixels to their full potential with ultra-stable print heads that float on air. #mindblown

 | **Size**                | **Fujicolor Crystal Archive Supreme (Lustre)**   |  **Fuji Crystal Archive Pearl (Metallic)** |
 | :---------------------- | :---------------------------: | :-----------------------------------: |